Autonomic Dysfunction (Dysautonomia)

 Autonomic dysfunction can affect many or only one part of the autonomic system.
 Many people have this but it is so minor that it is considered normal for them.
 In others, it can be so severe as to ruin their quality of life.
 Anxiety often becomes a problem, and as the symptoms of anxiety are very similar, so there is often a blurring of boundaries in exactly what is causing what symptom.

 Managing anxiety is very important in managing autonomic dysfunction.
 Doctors easily recognize the symptoms of anxiety, and people are usually diagnosed as having an anxiety disorder.
 Fortunately the common medications used to control the anxiety also damper down the dysautonomia, reinforcing the doctor’s diagnosis, and for many people, sufficient improvement in symptoms that they can cope with their problems.
+There is commonly a mechanical component, which if identified can improve or stop the waves of anxiety, irrespective of medication.

 Working out what are the triggers to the dysfunction is very important, as sorting this out may enable the process to be controlled.
 Frequently people have had years of unexplained symptoms and have been told they have to live with them, or that it is all psychological, which is usually not the case.

 Many people with dysautonomia also have evidence of autoimmune disease, and here Hashimoto’s disease of the thyroid figures prominently.
 Other autoimmune disease eg Sjogrens syndrome and SLE need also to be considered while sorting it out.
 Once the causes and drivers are sorted, there is usually an improvement in these diseases.
+Research is showing the blurring of boundaries between inflammation, dysautonomia with auto-immune diseases, cardiovascular disease and even cancer.

 The problems of evaluating dysautonomia